ramaroberto/neat-python/docs/module_summaries.rst

 ---------------
 Has the built-in :term:`activation functions <activation function>`, code for using them, and code for adding new user-defined ones.

-  .. py:exception:: InvalidActivationFunction(TypeError)
+  .. py:exception:: InvalidActivationFunction(Exception)

-    Exception called if an activation function being added is invalid according to the `MultiParameterSet.add_func` method, or if an unknown activation function is requested by name via :py:meth:`get <ActivationFunctionSet.get()>`.
+    Exception called if an activation function being added is invalid according to the :py:meth:`multiparameter.MultiParameterSet.add_func` method, or if an unknown activation function is requested by name via :py:meth:`get <ActivationFunctionSet.get()>`.

-    .. versionchanged:: 0.92
-      Base of exception changed to more-precise TypeError.

     .. deprecated:: 0.92-multiparam_funcs
-      This is now an alias for :py:exc:`BadFunctionError`, which is itself based on both TypeError and LookupError.
-Use either it, or preferably one of its two subclasses, :py:exc:`InvalidFunctionError` (for unusable functions; based on TypeError) or :py:exc:`UnknownFunctionError`
+      This is now an alias for :py:exc:`multiparameter.BadFunctionError`.
+Use either it, or preferably one of its two subclasses, :py:exc:`.multiparameter.InvalidFunctionError` (for unusable functions; based on TypeError) or :py:exc:`multiparameter.UnknownFunctionError`
       (for unknown functions requested by name; based on LookupError).

   .. py:class:: ActivationFunctionSet